KacperKozak/project-snippets/README.md

 # Project Snippets

-CLI command for generating code from local snippets that live in your project.
+Keep code snippets directly in your project repository and let anyone create files easily and quickly.

 ## Quick start and how it works